productteams/1of23/site/content/products.md

 pricing:
   heading: Monthly subscriptions
   description: >-
-    We make it easy to make great products a part of your life.
+    We make it easy to make great wildcrafted products a part of your life.
 Choose one of our monthly subscription plans to receive great items at your doorstep each month.
 Contact us about more details and payment info.
   plans: